 A typical dishwasher cycle will require between 5 and 10 gallons of water.
 These figures vary by cycle type.
 Energy Star-rated dishwashers, for example, use less than five gallons per cycle.

 Older models, however, may require more than 10 gallons per cycle.
 Luckily, newer models are becoming more energy-efficient.
-These newer models are often less than 5 gallons of water.
+These more recent models often have less than 5 gallons of water.

 Can I Run My Dishwasher with Low Water Pressure?